March 9, 2026

 But that's a very complicated story.
 But the liver, very, very interesting.
 And I believe it has to do with, there are several things that glyphosate, there are several enzymes that glyphosate disrupts.
 And some of them are really critical in the mitochondria.
 So there's a succinate dehydrogenase is an enzyme that's super critical in the mitochondria.

 It links together.
 It works both as part of the citric acid cycle and as part of the phosphorylation.
-Those are the two big things that mitochondria do.
+So those are the two big things that mitochondria do.
 And this enzyme plays an important role in both of them.
 And this enzyme is suppressed by glyphosate.

 So I'm hoping that it can reach a lot, a larger audience than just the experts.
 But anyway, getting back to this PEPCK, really, really fascinating, because if that enzyme is disrupted, you're going to get fatty liver disease because mitochondria can't process fats.
 And you're going to get high blood sugar because the body needs to depend on that enzyme to turn other things into sugar when the blood sugar drops low.
 So what, you know, if your blood sugar goes too low, you end up in a coma.